oross/oross.github.io/_pages/lab-team.md

     </div>
 </div>
 {% endfor %}

-## Research Areas
-Describe the main research areas of the lab, possibly with sub-sections for each area.

-## Publications
-List recent publications with links to them, if available.

 ## Join Us
 Information on open positions, how to apply, and what qualities you're looking for in candidates.